 ...to increase employee satisfaction

-...to give the team the opportunity to break out of everyday life
+...to give the team the opportunity to break away from everyday life

 ...to strengthen the bond between team members

-...show the team what they have achieved and encourage motivation to work towards the next goals.
+...show the team what they have achieved and promote motivation to work towards the next goals.

-So how can you best celebrate your project successes online?
+So what’s the best way to celebrate your project successes online?

 We have already held over 300 virtual team events, digital conferences, company celebrations and digital project graduation parties.
-In this list, we take a look at how companies like SAP, Google, Spotify, and more. recognize their employees and have celebrated special milestones online.
-Of course, mostly chocolate was involved ;-) …
+In this list we take a look at how companies like SAP, Google, Spotify and many more. recognize their employees and celebrate special milestones online.
+Of course there was mostly chocolate involved ;-) …

-Short icebreaker sessions to start the meetingAccording to Harvard Business Review, 40% of employees would put in more effort at work if they received more recognition.
-Conversely, this means that regular recognition - no matter how small - has never hurt anyone and is particularly important in times of digital collaboration.
+Short icebreaker sessions at the start of the meetingAccording to Harvard Business Review, 40% of employees would try harder at work if they received more recognition.
+Conversely, this means: regular recognition – no matter how small – has never hurt anyone and is particularly important in times of digital collaboration.

-At the beginning of a meeting, take 5 minutes and thank your team for certain tasks from the previous day, for a certain project completion or other (small) successes.
-To keep everyone involved, it's best to delegate this task to a different team member each day.
-That way, everyone has a chance to say what they're grateful for and show what he or she appreciates about the team.
-Share (briefly!) what went well in past projects, with a special focus on what went particularly well on a personal level.
-Of course, points that make digital collaboration easier are currently particularly positive.
+At the beginning of a meeting, take 5 minutes and thank your team for certain tasks from the previous day, for a specific project completion or other (small) successes.
+To keep everyone involved, it's best to leave this task to a different team member each day.
+This way everyone has the opportunity to say what they are grateful for and show what he or she appreciates about the team.
+Exchange ideas (briefly!) about what went well in past projects, with a particular focus on what went particularly well on a personal level.
+Of course, points that make digital collaboration easier should be particularly highlighted at the moment.

-Set up a kudos channel or chatWhat is easy in the office takes place less digitally.
-While you quickly give praise in the office or shout across the room, this happens much less frequently in the virtual world.
-By now you probably have Slack or chat channels in which certain thematic points are discussed.
-But how about using such a channel for appreciation and praise?
-So if you don't get together as a team every day, such a channel is a nice way of expressing praise and appreciation.
+Set up a Kudos channel or chatWhat is easy in the office takes place less digitally.
+While you might quickly give praise or shout across the room in the office, this happens much less often in the virtual world.
+You probably now have Slack or chat channels in which certain thematic points are discussed.
+But what if you also used such a channel for appreciation and praise?
+So if you don't get together as a team every day, such a channel is a nice way to express praise and recognition.
 In addition, this channel can even be used across teams.
-If the hymns of praise get too much, you can also set up a few rules for the channel.
-Because in the end, of course, everyone should be happy and not be annoyed by the additional communication.
+If the praise becomes too much, you can also set up a few rules for the channel.
+Because in the end everyone should be happy and not annoyed by the additional communication.

-Organize a digital team retreatJoint team retreats, boat trips, exit games or even a nice lunch together have not taken place for a long time.
-And even if there is of course no exact, digital equivalent for such activities, you can still spend a nice digital week together.
+Organize a digital team retreatJoint team retreats, boat trips, exit games or even a nice lunch together have not taken place for a while now.
+And even if there is of course no exact digital equivalent for such activities, you can still have a nice digital week together.

-As in "real life", you should also make a precise plan digitally and book fixed appointment slots for it.
+As in “real life”, you should also make a precise plan digitally and book fixed appointment slots for it.
 These should be firmly planned by all team members, otherwise the whole thing is only half as much fun.
-Plan your “journey” as early as possible so that everyone can get ready and nobody is on vacation.
+Plan your “trip” as early as possible so that everyone can prepare for it and no one is on vacation.

-By the way, you can take advantage of the digital aspect and think of the whole thing more internationally.
-So you can get team members from other countries.
+By the way, you can take advantage of the digital aspect and think about the whole thing in a more international way.
+This way you can bring in team members from other countries.
 It would also be conceivable that you limit the activities to half days.
-This way urgent things can be done in the morning and in the afternoon everyone can really focus on the team activity.
+In this way, urgent things can be done in the morning and everyone can really concentrate on team activities in the afternoon.

-What this week looks like in concrete terms is of course up to each team.
-One idea, however, is that you introduce so-called motto days.
-Here’s how you can dedicate each day of the week to a different topic:
+What this week actually looks like is of course up to each team.
+One idea, however, is that you introduce so-called theme days.
+So you can dedicate each day of the week to a different topic: